Projects Dashboard

 I am using SolidWorks simulations to test components of a Jet engine, specifically a turbine blade and a combustion can.

 As part of my engineering studies, I conducted a vibration analysis on a jet engine turbine blade to determine its natural harmonic frequencies.
-Using solidworks simulations, I performed a modal analysis to identify the fundamental and higher-order mode shapes, with results showing the first natural frequency at 545.08 Hz and the fifth at 3,736.6 Hz.
+Using Solidworks simulations, I performed a modal analysis to identify the fundamental and higher-order mode shapes, with results showing the first natural frequency at 545.08 Hz and the fifth at 3,736.6 Hz.
 Understanding these frequencies is critical in preventing resonance, which can lead to structural failure in high-stress aerospace environments.
 This project reinforced my skills in FEA (Finite Element Analysis), vibration analysis, and aerospace component optimization, furthering my expertise in propulsion system reliability and performance.

 Another aspect of jet engine component analysis I have been working on is for the combustion can materials.

 I conducted a thermal analysis of a jet engine combustion can using SOLIDWORKS Simulation.
-The study aimed to evaluate temperature distribution across the component under operational conditions to assess material performance and structural integrity.
+The study aimed to evaluate temperature distribution across the components under operational conditions to assess material performance and structural integrity.
 By simulating different material properties, I analyzed heat resistance and thermal gradients to determine the most suitable materials for high-temperature environments.
 This analysis is critical in optimizing jet engine efficiency and durability, ensuring components can withstand extreme combustion temperatures while maintaining performance.